jaredjplante/SerpAPI-Data-Handler/readme.md

 Description:\
 This project uses serpapi to grab data from a Google job search for software developer jobs.
 The data is scraped from the first five pages of results from the Google search.
-Once the data is collected, the job listings are put into a readable format into a textfile called "JobData.txt".
+Once the data is collected, the job listings are inserted into a "listings" and "qualifications" table from the JobData.sqlite database.
+The listings table includes columns for job number or job_no (primary key), title, company, location, salary, remote (work from home available or not), age (posting age), and description.
+The qualifications table includes columns for job number or job_no (primary key), title, company, and qualifications.
+The qualifications table includes foreign keys for the job_no, title, and company columns from the listings table.
 To run, run main.py.
-The JobData.txt will be created or cleared if it already exists and will be overwritten with the scraped data.
+JobData.sqlite will be created and the job data will be inserted if the database does not already exist.